One Answer to CancerJuly 1, 2021 2021-07-25 16:02

 Dr. John Beard and The Origins of Cancer

 Even in the early 20th Century, the characteristics of cancer cells were well understood.
-It was already known that they:
+It was already known that they are:

-3. Are angiogenic, able to develop their own blood supply.
+3. Angiogenic, able to develop their own blood supply.

-4. Invasive, able to penetrate the epithelial lining of normal cells.
+4. Invasive, able to penetrate the epithelial lining, basement membrane and underlying stroma of normal tissues.

 5. Migratory, able to metastasise into distant parts of the body.

 As an expert embryologist, Beard was able to make an exact comparison between cancer cells and those of the trophoblast.
 Trophoblastic cells are what grow into the placenta.
-Within days of conception, just like cancer cells, the trophoblast grows rapidly, invading the epithelial cells of the mother’s uterus, to form the blood supply to the embryo.
+Within days of conception, just like cancer cells, the trophoblast grows rapidly, invading the epithelium of the mother’s uterus, to establish a blood supply to the embryo.

 Beard discovered that not only did these early placental cells behave like cancer cells; prolific, angiogenic, invasive and migratory, but looked like them too.
 Unlike normal cells, such as nerve, muscle or secretory cells, under the microscope, he could see that trophoblastic cells were undifferentiated, just like cancer cells.